Contact Us

 Disc ceramic capacitors offer rugged high-voltage performance for power supplies.

 Disc Ceramic Capacitors: Formed from a ceramic disc coated with silver electrodes, these through-hole components excel in high-voltage applications.
-Due to their parasitic inductance, they are less ideal for high-speed digital designs but perfect for power supply filtering on standard standard FR4 PCB manufacturing runs.
+Due to their higher parasitic inductance, they are less ideal for high-speed digital designs but perfect for bulk power supply filtering on standard FR4 PCB manufacturing runs.

 SMD Multilayer Ceramic Capacitors MLCC scattered on a surface